 About a year ago this happened to my own daughter.
 She was watching one of her favorite videos online while I was cooking dinner.
 When the video ended another video automatically started up, which caused her to run in to the kitchen crying and saying she was scared.
 To add to the problem, I was never able to find out which video it was (by the time she came to me it was over), so I was unable to properly talk to her about it’s content and why it was scary to her.
 This experience along with the messaging from Human Trafficking Workshop caused me to seriously consider getting a website monitoring and filtering service for our family’s devices.

 WebProtectMe is a great way to add a safety net to your children’s internet experience, while still giving them the freedom to explore the opportunities available through technology.
-CleverHousewife readers, who want to try this out in their families can do so at an even lower discount!
+CleverHousewife readers who want to try WebProtectMe to keep kids safe online can do so at an even lower discount!
 Use code cleverhousewife and get 40% off WebProtectMe Premium.